 You can share how emotions feel in your body, and help children decide if that's the same as or different from how they feel-and celebrate that same and different are both okay.
-For example, "You feel sadness in your face and belly, and my sadness feels heavy in my legs.
-Our bodies feel sad in different ways."
+For example, "You feel surprised in your face and I feel surprised in my belly.
+It's so neat that we feel our emotions in different ways!"